-- ► Safely disconnect the drive motor from the mains. - Secure the motor against switching back on. - ► For maintenance work, only dismantle the vacuum pump to the extend needed. - ▶ Dispose of used operating fluid according to applicable regulations in each case. - ▶ When using synthetic operating fluid, please observe the associated application instructions. - ▶ Only clean the pump parts using industrial alcohol, isopropanol or similar media.
+- ► Safely disconnect the drive motor from the mains. - ► Secure the motor against switching back on. - ► For maintenance work, only dismantle the vacuum pump to the extend needed. - ▶ Dispose of used operating fluid according to applicable regulations in each case. - ▶ When using synthetic operating fluid, please observe the associated application instructions. - ▶ Only clean the pump parts using industrial alcohol, isopropanol or similar media.

-7.2 Maintenance instructions for M or MC version magnetic coupling
+7.2 Maintenance instructions for magnetic coupling